fraterrisus/walkthroughs/dragon-wars/README.md

 5. Solve Utnapishtim's puzzles for a bunch of High Magic.
 Take the Soul Bowl to the Mystic Wood for a bunch of Druid Magic.

 #### The Sword of Freedom
 Again, I don't think there's much point to doing this on a second play-through; the Dragon Teeth are marginally better when fighting Namtar because you won't get a lot of 10' melee attacks against him.
 It might help to have infinite 10-point *S:Inferno* castings if you're trying to beat his army without the Dragon Queen's help.
-But the +3 attribute bonus from the Universal God only works once per character, not once per game like the +5 AP Irkalla bonus.
+But the +3 attribute bonus from the Universal God only works once per character, not once per game like the +5 CP Irkalla bonus.

 1. Get the Mushrooms from the Mystic Wood.
 2. Kill Ugly to get the Jade Eyes and his boat.
 Go to the Necropolis and feed the mushrooms to Nergal for the Silver Key.